gameplay3d/gameplay/CODING.md

 ```

 ## Friend
-- Avoid using friend unless needed to really restrict access to inter class interop only.
+- Avoid using friend unless needed to restrict access to inter-class interop only.
 - It easily leads to _difficult-to-untangle_ interdependencies that are hard to maintain.
 - We will continue to remove where possible in existing code.